 Aquariums should be placed in places where they are always in view.
 The location should also allow sufficient freedom to feed the fish and clean the tank.
 Close proximity to windows and doors should also be avoided.

-Setting up the tank for your kids?
-Read: Parent’s Guide: Fish Tank In A Toddlers Room – Safety Tips, Set Up & Recommendations
+Further Reading: Parent’s Guide: Fish Tank In A Toddlers Room – Safety Tips, Set Up & Recommendations

 Fish Tank Habitat – Coldwater or Tropical?